Skip to Content

 The End Result

-You’ll notice the color of my salvaged batch is much darker than most peanut brittle, and that’s because, in my attempt to save the peanut brittle, I used my neighbor’s candy thermometer since mine wasn’t working.
+You can see that my salvaged batch turned out much darker than most peanut brittle.
+That’s because, in my attempt to save it, I borrowed my neighbor’s candy thermometer after realizing mine wasn’t working.

-As luck would have it, neither did hers, but I didn’t take the time to test it before using it, so it darkened more than I would have liked as I waited for it to come to temperature.
-All in all, the peanut brittle was saved.
-Was it as good as the first one?
+As luck would have it, hers wasn’t either—but I didn’t test it beforehand.
+While waiting for the brittle to reach temperature, it darkened more than I would have liked.
+Was it as good as the first batch?
 Not even close.
-But I didn’t have to throw it away, and in this economy, I will chalk that up to a win.
+But I didn’t have to throw it away, and in this economy, I’ll count that as a win!

 Regular peanut brittle next to a fixed batch of peanut brittle.